F.A.Q.

 Have you authored any books?

-Yes, my full-length poetry collection Fractures (University of Wisconsin Press, 2020), my chapbook Hijito (Platypus Press, 2019), and my memoir Man Up: Reimagining Modern Manhood (Penguin Random House, 2012) .
+Yes, my full-length poetry collection Fractures (University of Wisconsin Press, 2020), my chapbooks Hijito (Platypus Press, 2019) and Circling Fatherhood (Poetry International, 2025), and my memoir Man Up: Reimagining Modern Manhood (Penguin Random House, 2012) .

 Can I book you for a virtual/remote engagement?